Migration and Integration in Flanders

 Stock item number: 121846

-Dirk Vanheule is professor of law, dean of the Faculty of Law, and chairperson of the Centre for Migration and Intercultural Studies (CeMIS) at the University of Antwerp.
+Dirk Vanheule is professor of law, dean of the Faculty of Law, and chairperson of CeMIS at the University of Antwerp.

 François Levrau has obtained his PhD in social science at the Centre for Migration and Intercultural Studies (CeMIS) and is currently a postdoctoral assistant at the Centre Pieter Gillis, University of Antwerp.

-Lore Van Praag is a postdoctoral researcher and research coordinator at the Centre for Migration and Intercultural Studies (CeMIS, University of Antwerp).
+Lore Van Praag is the director of the Centre for Migration and Intercultural Studies at the University of Antwerp.

-Rut Van Caudenberg is a joint PhD candidate at the Centre for Migration and Intercultural Studies (CeMIS), University of Antwerp, and at the Department of Social and Cultural Anthropology, Universitat Autònoma de Barcelona.
+Rut Van Caudenberg is a joint PhD candidate at the Centre for Migration and Intercultural Studies, University of Antwerp, and at the Department of Social and Cultural Anthropology, Universitat Autònoma de Barcelona.